Munich

 And as luck would have it the annual Oktoberfest in Munich was happening while we were there, so later in the evening we attended Oktoberfest and enjoyed even more beer!!

-Notice the people below who were standing on the ground!
+This statue towered over everyone at the Oktoberfest Festival.
+Notice the people below who were standing on the ground! |

 Linderhof Palace is the smallest of the three palaces built by King Ludwig II of Bavaria and the only one which he lived to see completed.
-The Palace has a Baroque façade and Rococo motifs from the time of Louis XV decorate the interior.
+The Palace has a Baroque faΓ§ade and Rococo motifs from the time of Louis XV decorate the interior.
 Ludwig also created extravagant opulence in many rooms of Linderhof.
 Again, we were not able to take interior photos but for this Palace we purchased a small guidebook with lovely photos in it … so I took photos of the photos in the book to share with all of you!
 (It also rained while we were there so exterior photos came from the book too.)
 First rainy day photos.

 Next the photos from the souvenir book.